-Figure 30.
+Figure 31.
 PGOOD1, PGOOD2 Programming

-CURRENT SHARING (SHARE)
+CURRENT SHARING

-The ADP1046 supports both analog current sharing and digital current sharing.
-The ADP1046 can use either the CS1 current information or the CS2 current information for current sharing (this setting is programmed in Register 0x29[3]).
+The ADP1046A supports both analog current sharing and digital current sharing.
+The ADP1046A uses the CS2 current information for current sharing (this setting is programmed in Register 0x29[3]).

 Analog Current Sharing

 Analog current sharing uses the internal current sensing circuitry to provide a current reading to an external current error amplifier.
 Therefore, an additional differential current amplifier is not necessary.